risnandi-commits/Java-Payroll-System-V1/README.md

-# Java-Payroll-System-V1
-A Java-based console application designed to calculate employee salaries including bonuses and overtime pay.
-This project demonstrates the implementation of conditional logic (if-else), arithmetic operators, and user input handling in Java.
-Developed as part of my academic portfolio to showcase fundamental programming and logic skills

 # Java Payroll System (v1)

 This project is a simple employee payroll calculator developed using Java.
 It calculates the total income based on the employee's category (Grade A, B, or C) and overtime hours worked.